 Presenting new knowledge persuasively and effectively to an audience can be difficult, but participating in the 3MT® competition will help bridge the gap between developing research and presenting the information.
 This competition allows students to communicate new ideas to a broader community and also develop their presentation skills.
 Allowing only one PowerPoint slide and three minutes to explain a student's idea also helps prepare students for job interviews and effective communication tactics in their future careers.
 3MT® provides students with an excellent opportunity to network with professionals.

-To compete in the 2021 Fall 3MT® Doctoral Competition, please complete the registration form at tgs.unt.edu/3MT.
-The TGS 3MT® Event Coordinator will contact you to confirm your participation and provide additional details about the 3MT® preliminaries (Live or Virtual).
+To compete in the 2023 Fall 3MT® Doctoral Competition, please complete the registration form at tgs.unt.edu/3MT.
+The TGS 3MT® Event Coordinator will contact you to confirm your participation and provide additional details about the 3MT® preliminaries.

 Prizes are a significant incentive for candidates entering the competition.

 1st Place receives $1,000, 2nd Place receives $500, and the People’s Choice receives $250.
 Each college department and contestant should promote the competition and solicit votes for their respective competition submission.
 During the designated voting timespan, a ballot will be distributed using a Qualtrics survey.
-In addition to the monetary award, graduate students receive a competition photo, video of their presentation, and a well-developed elevator speech.
+In addition to the monetary award received by the winners, all students will have crafted a well-developed elevator speech.

 Twelve contestants are selected from the UNT TGS preliminary round to advance to the UNT finals.
 The first-place winner of the fall semester doctoral competition will advance to the Council of Southern Graduate School’s 3MT® conference competition in March 2024.